-Cannoli cups are an easy and impressive pastry to serve at the holiday dinner table.
+Cannoli cups are an easy and impressive dessert to serve at your next gathering

 - 2 boxes phyllo shells

 - 1 15 ounce container of whole milk ricotta cheese

 - 1/2 cup confectioners sugar

 - Strain the ricotta in a cheese cloth (4-5 hours or overnight)